-Once they have agreed to join the SSCB service, the future parents must apply for the contract and return it signed together with the duly completed membership form and with the payment receipt of the entire amount.
+Once they have agreed to join the SSCB service, the future parents must apply for the contract and return it signed together with the duly completed membership form.
 In the following days, they will receive the kit for the collection of umbilical cord blood.

 At the time of the hospitalization, remember to take the kit with you and hand it over to the person responsible for the collection.
 The blood is taken immediately after birth by the gynecologist or the obstetrician who is assisting in childbirth.

 After the collection, you must contact SSCB by telephone and follow the instructions previously agreed for transport.